tact-lang/pitaya/docs/SPECIFICATION.md

 **Container Cleanup**: On startup, orchestration owns orphan cleanup by run namespace:

-1. Lists all containers matching naming pattern
+1. Consider only containers labeled `orchestrator=true`.
-2. Checks against known run IDs
-3. Removes orphaned containers older than retention period (based on `orchestrator.last_active_ts` label; falls back to Docker CreatedAt if absent)
+2. Match containers to active runs by `run_id` label and the presence of `orchestrator_state/<run_id>/`.
+3. Remove containers that either (a) have no corresponding active run directory, or (b) exceed the retention threshold, using age based on, in order: `state.json` timestamps, heartbeat file mtime at `/home/node/.orc/last_active`, then Docker `CreatedAt`.
-4. Logs cleanup actions for audit trail
+4. Log cleanup actions for audit trail.

 Runner cleanup is limited to its own container on task failure; it MUST NOT scan for or delete unrelated containers to avoid races with orchestration.

+**Session Volume Cleanup**: Session volumes (`orc_home_{run_id}_g{GHASH}` in run scope or `orc_home_g{GHASH}` in global scope) are not auto‑cleaned on startup.
+Cleaning volumes is an explicit operator action via `orchestrator --clean-volumes`.
+The command removes only unreferenced volumes older than a configurable threshold (default 24h) and MUST never remove volumes still referenced by any container.

 **Parallel Shutdown**: On Ctrl+C or error:

 1. Set shutdown flag to prevent new tasks
 2. Cancel all pending task operations
-3. Stop all running containers in parallel
+3. Stop all running containers in parallel (runner writes a final heartbeat to `/home/node/.orc/last_active` before exit when possible)
 4. Save final state snapshot
 5. Clean up temporary resources